tahamukhtar20/Handwritten-Number-Detection/README.md

 # Handwritten Number Detection with Keras

 This project uses Keras to detect handwritten numbers.
-It is a simple neural network model trained on the MNIST dataset of handwritten digits.
+It is a neural network model trained on the MNIST dataset of handwritten digits.
 The model is then used to predict the digit in a given image.

 ## Requirements